richardpferdner/wikidag/schemas.md

 == New tables in this project ==

+gsss_page: 15,119,748 rows
-gsss_page: DAG tree of category pages with article pages as leaves +----------------+------------------+------+-----+--------------+
+DAG tree of category pages with article pages as leaves +----------------+------------------+------+-----+--------------+
 | Field          | Type             | Null | Key | Default      |
 +----------------+------------------+------+-----+--------------+